-Over the past 18 months, selling has transformed to become more digital, more global, and more data-driven, heightening the need for better systems and processes.
+Over the past 18 months, service selling has transformed to become more digital, more global, and more data-driven, heightening the need for better systems and processes.
 One result of today’s digitally transformed sales world is that sales enablement needs to be aligned more tightly than ever with sales leadership.

 The impetus to improve the relationship comes from both sides.
 Sales enablement teams are fed up with fighting for leadership buy-in for every training initiative, and sales leaders are anxious to see value from the programs they approve.
 Is there a way to remove friction between sales leadership and sales enablement, and bring the two teams together in harmony?